Eryngium maritimum

-Eryngium maritimum, also called the sea holly, sea eryngo, or sea eryngium, is a perennial species of flowering plant in the family Apiaceae and native to most European coastlines.
-It resembles a thistle in appearance because of its burr-shaped inflorescences.
-Despite its common name, it is not a true holly but an umbellifer.
+Eryngium maritimum, also called the sea holly, sea eryngo, or sea eryngium, is a perennial species of flowering plant in the carrot family Apiaceae, native to the coasts of most of Europe and the Mediterranean.
+Its prickly holly-like leaves and compact flower heads give it the appearance of a thistle.
+Despite its common name, it is not a holly but an umbellifer.

 Etymology

 E. maritimum was formally described by Linnaeus in his Species Plantarum I: 233 (1753).

-The generic name Eryngium derives from Greek and may have developed from a description of the plant by Theophrastus (300 BC), who referred to it as "Eryngion", meaning a spiny plant.
-Alternatively, the name may have derived from the Greek word "eruggarein", meaning to eructate (belch), since the plant was used to treat various digestive disorders such as trapped gases.
+Eryngium, the genus name, may have arisen from a description of the plant by the Ancient Greek Theophrastus (c.
+300 BC), who referred to it as "Eryngion", meaning a spiny plant.
+Alternatively, the name may have come from the Greek word "eruggarein", meaning to eructate (belch), since the plant was used to treat various digestive disorders such as trapped gases.
 The specific epithet maritimum means "of the sea".

 The common English name appears to date from the 16th century.
-In his 1548 publication The Names of Herbes, the naturalist William Turner stated that "Eryngium is named in englishe sea Hulver or sea Holly".
+The naturalist William Turner stated In his 1548 publication The Names of Herbes that "Eryngium is named in englishe sea Hulver or sea Holly".